 Next, we detailed the hostel departure date and time.
 Also, the second leg of our trip from Lima to Santiago, Chile is detailed here along with info on the apartment that we decided to rent in the heart of Santiago.
 Again, we had a driver so directions to the apartment were unnecessary.

 We got there fairly late in the day, so we went next door to the grocery store and bought food for the week.
 We had a tour early the next morning so we spent the day getting to know the city.
-We took a daytrip to Valparaiso the following day.
-I decided to copy/paste info about the city that I found on lonely planet into the itinerary.
+We took a day trip to Valparaiso the following day.
+I decided to copy/paste info about the city that I found on the lonely planet into the itinerary.

 I had to determine when I needed to leave the apartment in order to catch the third leg of my trip to Easter Island.
-The flight was rather early and since only there was only two flights a week, we could not miss it.
+The flight was rather early and since only there were only two flights a week, we could not miss it.
 This is where TripIt really comes in handy because it allows you see how your reservations impact one another at a single glance.